 Often referred to as "the second domain," the basic setting is navigation in a small network of roads with vehicles that follow unicycle-like dynamics.
-Every road network is a 4-connected grid, subject to a rigid-body transformation: as such, the segments may not be axis-aligned.

 3.1 Preparations

 While below we include pointers to the main websites for dependencies, many are available via packages for your OS and may already be installed, especially if you have ROS on Ubuntu 14.04.
 Supported platforms are described in the Introduction.